 Many of those tweets favorably compared Biden, who was sick with COVID at the time of the strike, to Trump, who also contracted COVID during his presidency and was treated at a hospital for the illness.

-More recently, the trend has spread to other Democrats, with images of Mary Peltola – who on Wednesday defeated Sarah Palin in a special election for Alaska's House seat – given the "dark" makeover of blue laser eyes in seeming approval of her victory.
+More recently, the trend has spread to other Democrats, with images of Mary Peltola – who recently defeated Sarah Palin in a special election for Alaska's House seat – given the "dark" makeover of blue laser eyes in seeming approval of her victory.

 And Right-wing Twitter has taken notice: As recently as Aug.
 1, one user complained the Dark Brandon meme had “been coopted (sic) by the libs."